 PromoFarma.com is part of Europe’s largest online pharmacy, Zur Rose Group, selling health, beauty, and personal care products.
 Based in Barcelona, PromoFarma operates 10 regional websites and sells over 150,000 products on behalf of more than 1000 pharmacies.
-PromoFarma’s engineering team also builds and supports similar ecommerce businesses for Fastly's edge cloud platform has helped the team improve scalability and security, as well as block automated bots that scrape content from the site.
+PromoFarma’s engineering team also builds and supports similar ecommerce businesses for Fastly's edge cloud network has helped the team improve scalability and security, as well as block automated bots that scrape content from the site.

 Industry: Online retail